opencontainers/distribution-spec/spec.md

 See [Content Digests](https://github.com/opencontainers/image-spec/blob/v1.0.1/descriptor.md#digests) <sup>[apdx-3](#appendix)</sup> for information on how to detect the hashing algorithm in use.
 Most clients MAY ignore the value, but if it is used, the client MUST verify the value against the uploaded blob data.

-If the manifest is not found in the registry, the response code MUST be `404 Not Found`.
+If the manifest is not found in the repository, the response code MUST be `404 Not Found`.

 ##### Pulling blobs